 This week on the Rusted Rail Bandcamp it's the turn of United Bible Studies.
-Released a decade ago, "The Northern Lights and the Northern Dark" was the 6th release on the label in the 6th month in the 6th year of the century.
-I recall it getting a slightly odd review in The Wire magazine (I must dig that full review out of the archive!) but all press is good press, eh.
+Released a decade ago, "The Northern Lights and the Northern Dark" was the 6th release on the label and I recall it getting a slightly odd review in The Wire magazine (I must dig that full review out of the archive!) but all press is good press, eh.
 I was present on tour and onstage with UBS in Aberdeen in 2005 when the last song on the EP was performed and recorded, after a spooky roadtrip north from Edinburgh where we stopped off at a mist shrouded castle by the sea, then drove onto The Tunnel's in Aberdeen, a venue guarded by the biggest seagull I've ever seen, where two audience members saw a ghostly apparition hovering above the band while we improvised the piece of music that became "Spoon of Haar" - good times!

 Released as a 3" on Rusted Rail in June 2006.

 The group sometimes work up a gloriously woozy head of mantra-folk - The Wire , September 2006

 UBS just belong where they are at a series of crossroads from which a variety of horizons can actually be perceived.
 This collection of songs is thus a particularly brilliant manifestation of this interconnectedness of things as well as yet another expression of the endless creative possibilities that lie therein. - Francois Hubert / Foxy Digitalis

 For a mish-mash of songs, "The Northern Lights..." is a pretty sound release, and it forms the perfect little companion to the equally excellent full length album from this year.
 Once again, United Bible Studies prove to be one of Europe's finest when it comes to freefolk.